TMJ Treatment Crystal City, MO

 How Axes Approaches TMJ Treatment in Crystal City, MO

-Our approach to treating Temporomandibular Joint Dysfunction (TMD) and TMJ disorders at Axes Physical Therapy is both holistic and personalized.
+Axes Physical Therapy takes a comprehensive, individualized approach to treating Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
 Our TMJ treatments in Crystal City, MO aim to relieve jaw pain by targeting the underlying causes unique to each patient, ensuring that every aspect of care contributes to lasting relief and improved function.

 Core Components of TMD Treatment in Crystal City, MO

 In Crystal City, MO, our TMD treatment plans typically combine various therapeutic methods and exercises customized for each patient.
-These may include:
+The treatment plan can include:

 • Manual Therapy: Specialized hands-on techniques to reduce tension and improve joint mobility, easing pain and stiffness in the jaw.